fakhraldin/mesa-git-radv-patched-25659/README.md

 That's it!
 We now instructed the application to specifically use our separate mesa radv driver, that we saved in our home directory, every time we launch it.

-This is just a quick help and setup, that i arranged and wrote after midnight.
+This is meant as a quick help and setup, that i arranged and wrote after midnight.
+If you can wait, then be patient until the patch gets merged hopefully soon.

-So sorry for any inconveniences.
-To be continued ... maybe!
+to be continued ... maybe!

 Salam